Code-Institute-Submissions/phoebeireland-codeinstitutemilestoneproject2_SepResub/README.md

 # Features
 *
-* On smaller screens, the header will collapse, and the elements will stack on top of each other.
+* On smaller screens, the elements will stack on top of each other.
 *

 ### The Homepage